mmuratarat/mmuratarat.github.io/_pages/faq.md

 8. [How to delete rows in a table?](#how-to-update-rows-in-a-table)
 9. [How to create a new database table?](#how-to-delete-rows-in-a-table)
 10. [How to drop a table?](#how-to-create-a-new-database-table)
-11. What are the Dta Types in SQL?
+11. What are the data types in SQL?
 12. What are the Table Constaints?
 13. How to drop a table?
 14. How to add a new column to a table?